labex-labs/open-source-labs/python/python-mastery/lab-ex2-4-make-a-new-primitive-type/en/step5.md

         return self.__add__(other)

     def __iadd__(self, other):
-        """Handle in-place addition: self += other."""
-        if isinstance(other, MutInt):
+        """Handle in - place addition: self += other.""" if isinstance(other, MutInt):
             self.value += other.value
             return self